ibm-cloud-docs/account/context-restrictions-what-is.md

 | [Toolchain](/docs/ContinuousDelivery?topic=ContinuousDelivery-pipeline-subnet-ranges) | IAM-enabled | `toolchain` |
 {: caption="Services that are compatible with service references." caption-side="top"}

 In table 1, **All Account Management services** refers to the grouping of Account Management type services that are listed in the table.
-For example, if there are two Account Management services listed in table 1, **All Account Management services** includes those two services.
+For example, if there are two Account Management services that are listed in table 1, **All Account Management services** includes those two services.
 As more Account Management services become available as service references, network zones that specify **All Account Management services** as a service reference automatically include the newly added account management services.
 {: note}

 Refer to each service offering's documentation for more information about which services to add as a service reference for the service offering that you target in a rule.